INAETICS/Drones-Simulator/README.md

 # To run on a host
 As a requirement, make sure you have installed and started docker.
-Config the EXTERNAL ip adres in `docker.env` for etcd and RabbitMQ respectively Now run from git root:
+Now run from git root:
 ```
 docker_compiler_images.sh